 In the example shown I have scaled up the flower by x 3.5, so that you can see it on screen.
 Scale your flower by an appropriate amount for clarity.
 To scale up simple measure the height and width overall and multiply by the required amount, do the same for all internal parts.

 The videos on the right hand side of the page, show the approach to illustration of the same subject using 3 different, methods.
 Some of these methods can be mixed full illustration, so for example a watercolour illustration of the plant might be accompanied with watercolour or graphite dissections, however stipple is generally only used on a botanical illustration using the same medium for all parts.

 Dissection Part 3 Adding Scale Bars

 Begin this module by making further dissections line drawings and this time use the measurements to scale up and down but this time add scale bars to your drawing.
 Download the Drawing Scale Bar Document to guide you.

 Produce enlarged line drawing dissection of a flower and of the individual plant reproductive parts.
 You may use pencil or ink for this exercise.

 To do this, remove the male part of the flower, the stamens, which comprise anther and filament and make an enlarged drawing by scaling up the parts as shown.

 Repeat for the female parts, the pistil, including stigma, style and ovary, If the ovary is large enough, dissect and illustrate the ovules inside.

-This can be completed with the same flower or a different one.
+This can be completed with the same flower as used in the previous exercise or a different one.

 Video Tutorials Click the video to open in You Tube.
 Remember to use the cog icon to view at high resolution, use 1080 HD for best quality video.